lotusflowr/windows-debloat-automated/README.md

 - Always test this suite in a virtual machine (VM) or disposable environment before deploying it to production or real hardware.
 - These scripts apply deep system-level changes and may behave differently depending on your Windows version, edition, or configuration.
 Make sure to create backups before attempting any changes.
+- Internet connectivity is required for several features.
+However, you can definitely adapt them to make them run offline.
 - Most inline comments in the scripts and this wiki were generated using ChatGPT and may be incomplete or slightly inaccurate.

 > Feedback and forks welcome — this is an evolving deployment suite.